Indigenous Labour in Alberta

 The 7 men pictured here are Metis ironworkers who worked on the CN Tower and other skyscraper projects in Edmonton from the 1960s onwards.

-Interviews with Indigenous Workers in Alberta
+Interviews relating to Indigenous Workers in Alberta

 The history of Indigenous workers in Alberta is poorly understood by most non-Indigenous Albertans.
 Most of us have only the vaguest notions of the work activities of Indigenous people during the many millennia when they were the only people living in the province.
 Their crucial role in making the European fur trade possible has been vastly understated in histories that overstate the influence of the small group of Europeans who were actually resident in what became Alberta.
 Finally, the role of Indigenous people in building Alberta in the period after European-origin settlers dispossessed them of most of their land and imposed foreign cultural norms upon them is almost totally ignored.
 It is true that colonialism disrupted Indigenous cultural and work activities.
 Their family lives were shattered by the residential school policy that stole children from their parents and placed them in church-run schools where they were only allowed to speak European languages and the cultural practices of their ancestors were denounced as savage and ungodly.